Jexactyl/docs/latest/migration/jexactyl.md

 ***

-Using this guide, you'll be able to upgrade to Jexactyl v3.x to v2.x.
+Using this guide, you'll be able to upgrade to Jexactyl v3.x from v2.x.

 ***